Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Bayesian UQ for Inverse Problems: Calibration-Emulation-Sampling

-However, due to the collapse of ensembles \citep{Schillings_2017a,Schillings_2017b,deWiljes2018,chada2019}, sample variance estimated by ensembles tends to underestimate the true uncertainty.
-Therefore, these methods do not provide a rigorous basis for systematic UQ.
-Figure \ref{fig:ensbl_std} illustrates that both EKI and EKS severely underestimate the posterior standard deviation (plot in the 2d domain) of the parameter function in an elliptic inverse problem (see more details in Section \ref{sec:elliptic}).
-In what follows, we discuss scalable (dimension robust) inference methods and propose to use them in the sampling step of CES.
+Both EKI and EKS are implemented by discretizing \eqref{eq:enkf_cont} and \eqref{eq:ens_cont} respectively and updating $u^{(j)}_n$ iteratively for $n=0,\cdots, N$.
+Due to the collapse of ensembles \cite{Schillings_2017a,Schillings_2017b,deWiljes2018,chada2019}, the sample variance estimated by ensembles $\{u^{(j)}_N\}_{j=1}^J$ tends to underestimate the true uncertainty.
+EKS \cite{Garbuno-Inigo_2020} generally requires a large number of ensembles to faithfully sample from the true posterior.
+Figure \ref{fig:ensbl_std} illustrates that both EKI and EKS with $J=100$ ensembles severely underestimate the posterior standard deviation (plot in the 2d domain) of the parameter function in an elliptic inverse problem (see more details in Section \ref{sec:elliptic}).
+Figures \ref{fig:elliptic_std500} and \ref{fig:adif_std500} show more ensembles (500) might improve UQ, but the results highly depend on the specific problem at hand.
+Therefore, these methods do not provide a rigorous basis for systematic UQ, especially in high dimensions.
+To address this issue, we propose to implement scalable (dimension-independent) inference methods in the sampling step of CES.

-\subsection{Sampling: Infinite-Dimensional MCMC ($\infty$-MCMC)}
+\subsection{Sampling -- Infinite-Dimensional MCMC ($\infty$-MCMC)}

 Traditional Metropolis-Hastings algorithms are characterized by deteriorating mixing times upon mesh-refinement or with increasing dimensions.
-In contrast, a new class of dimension robust algorithms, including \emph{preconditioned Crank-Nicolson (pCN)} \citep{cotter13}, \emph{infinite-dimensional MALA ($\infty$-MALA)} \citep{beskos08}, \emph{infinite-dimensional HMC ($\infty$-HMC)} \citep{beskos11} and \emph{infinite-dimensional manifold MALA ($\infty$-mMALA)} \citep{beskos14}, are well-defined on the infinite-dimensional Hilbert space, and thus yield the important computational benefit of dimension-independent mixing times for finite, but high-dimensional problems in practice.
+In contrast, a new class of dimension-independent algorithms -- including \emph{preconditioned Crank-Nicolson (pCN)} \cite{cotter13}, \emph{infinite-dimensional MALA ($\infty$-MALA)} \cite{beskos08}, \emph{infinite-dimensional HMC ($\infty$-HMC)} \cite{beskos11}, and \emph{infinite-dimensional manifold MALA ($\infty$-mMALA)} \cite{beskos14} -- has been recently developed.
+These algorithms are well-defined on the infinite-dimensional Hilbert space, and thus provide computational benefits with respect to mixing times for finite, but high-dimensional problems in practice.

 Consider the following continuous-time Hamiltonian dynamics: